My Experience with Hacker Paradise’s Work & Travel Program

 I paid $4,715 for three months in Asia with Hacker Paradise (flights not included).
 The price of the program varies depending on how long you spend with them, and if you include housing or not.
 I had accommodation included, and I signed up for all three months, so I was paying a little less than $400 (USD) per week.

 Here’s what was included in the price:

 - Planned and pre-booked housing — all I had to do was show up and check in at the front desk.

 - A membership to a coworking space for the duration of my stay.

 - A well-vetted community of remote workers, developers, designers, and interesting people.

 - Access to a slack channel to communicate.

-It tends to be cheaper travelling solo or with a few friends but I don’t mind paying a premium to have a community to experience a new place with.
-I value experience and friendship more than money so for me Hacker Paradise was well worth the investment.
+It tends to be cheaper traveling solo or with a few friends, but I don’t mind paying a premium to have a community to experience a new place with.
+I value experience and friendship more than money, so for me, Hacker Paradise was well worth the investment.
 I have gained tremendous value from the program and have developed lifelong friendships on the trips.

 I find that traveling can be lonely at times and it’s not always easy to get close friends from home to leave their normal lives to travel with you for an extended period of time.
 HP allowed me to show up and immediately be welcomed into a community of people who are interesting, like-minded and excited to collaborate.